Cable Twist

 Instructions

-- Set cable to chest-height handle position.
+- Set the cable to a chest-height handle position.

-- Hold handle with both hands.
+- Hold the handle with both hands.

-- Rotate torso away from machine.
+- Rotate the torso away from the machine.

-- Pause briefly at end rotation.
+- Pause briefly at the end of the rotation.

-- Return slowly to start position.
+- Return slowly to the start position.

 - Repeat and switch sides.